secure73/gemvc/README.md

 ```

 This will start:
-- Web server on port 9501
+- Web server on port 9501 for swoole or 80 for apache depends on init selected option
 - MySQL database on port 3306
 - PHPMyAdmin on port 8080
 - Redis